businesstek/android-BluetoothLeGatt/README.md

 This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+1. Must turn on location services and enable permission for app in settings
+2. Need to run this on PI #cat /data/misc/bluedroid/bt_config.conf address 22:22:bf:99:f2:e1 Device address changes after connect  4E:08:76:0A:03:18

 Introduction
 ------------